 Exciting progress has been made in restructuring the way that biodiversity data are displayed across the UK.

 The NBN Atlas Wales offers the ability to create a Welsh view, bringing together species and habitat data and offering functionality including the ability to view photographs, search for biological data by predefined areas, by postcode or by polygon search tools, find organisations working in a particular area (geographic or taxonomic) and create alerts for species records.
-Additionally, the NBN Atlas Wales will provide bilingual functionality, offering users the option to switch between Welsh and English language pages – functionality which was not previously available via the NBN Gateway.
+Additionally, the NBN Atlas Wales provides bilingual functionality, offering users the option to switch between Welsh and English language pages.

 This project is part of the work programme to build NBN Atlas infrastructure for England, Wales, Scotland and Northern Ireland.
 Each of these NBN Atlases has the same functionality and same basic design and is supported by a single database, the NBN Atlas, but offer users a more focused, local view of the national data holdings.

-The NBN Atlas Wales has been built using the Atlas of Living Australia’s open source biodiversity data infrastructure and is intended to deliver on the fourth Strategic aim of the NBN Strategy to: Provide the best biological information management infrastructure and ensure stability, security and usability for an increasingly mature data management infrastructure.
+The NBN Atlas Wales has been built using the Atlas of Living Australia’s open source biodiversity data infrastructure.